Clay Cox

 Clay Cox is an American businessman and politician from Georgia.

 Cox is a Republican Party member of Georgia House of Representatives from the 108th District, serving from 9 January 2017 until 14 January 2019.

 Education

 Cox earned a Bachelor of Science degree in Criminal Justice from Western Carolina University.

 Career

 In 1992, as a businessman, Cox became a Founder and Chief Executive Officer of Professional Probation Services Incorporated.

 On November 2, 2004, Cox won the election and became a Republican member of Georgia House of Representatives for District 102.
 Cox defeated Carl Bergman with 69.06% of the votes.
-Cox unsuccessfully ran for the United States House of Representatives in Georgia's 7th congressional district in 2010.
+Cox unsuccessfully ran for the United States House of Representatives in Georgia's 7th congressional district in 2010, losing to the Democratic nominee David Scott.

 On November 8, 2016, Cox won the election and became a Republican member of Georgia House of Representatives for District 108.
 Cox defeated Tokhir "T.K."
 Radjabov with 52.65% of the votes.
 On November 6, 2018, Cox lost the election.
 Cox was defeated by Jasmine Clark by a few hundred votes.
 Cox received only 49.32% of the votes.